swiftkube/examples/swiftkubedash/README.md

 :information_source: The app tries to determine the kubeconfig automatically so a valid config should be available at the correct location.

+:information_source: The following permissions are required:

+- List and Get deployments in all namespaces
+- List and Get pods in all namespaces
+- Create Resources in all namespaces

 To try this just clone this repository and then depending on the environment:

 ```bash